cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/regularisation.md

 In practice, one must construct the *response matrix* and unroll it in the reconstructed bins:

-* First, one derives the truth  distribution, eg after the generator-cut only, $x_{i}$.
+* First, one derives the truth distribution, e.g. after the generator-level selection only, $x_{i}$.
-* Each reconstructed bin (eg each datacard) should describe the contribution from each truth bin - this is how combine knows about $\boldsymbol{R}$ and folds in the acceptance/efficiency effects as usual.
+* Each reconstructed bin (e.g. each datacard) should describe the contribution from each truth bin - this is how <span style="font-variant:small-caps;">Combine</span> knows about the response matrix $\boldsymbol{R}$ and folds in the acceptance/efficiency effects as usual.
 * The out-of-acceptance contributions can also be included in the above.

 The model we use for this is then just the usual [`PhysicsModel:multiSignalModel`](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/blob/main/python/PhysicsModel.py#L98), where each *signal* refers to a particular truth level bin.
-The results can be extracted through a simple maximum likelihood fit with,
+The results can be extracted through a simple maximum-likelihood fit with,

 ```
     text2workspace.py -m 125 --X-allow-no-background -o datacard.root datacard.txt